akash-network/docs/other-resources/experimental/omnibus/akash-validator-with-tmkms/akash-validator-deployment.md

 # Akash Validator Deployment

-## Akashlytics Deploy
+## Cloudmos Deploy

-* Within this guide we will use the Akashlytics Deploy application to create the Akash Validator
+* Within this guide we will use the Cloudmos Deploy application to create the Akash Validator
-* Please review our[ Akashlytics Deploy ](../../../../guides/deploy/)docs to install and configuration the application if this is your first time using
+* Please review our[ Cloudmos Deploy ](../../../../guides/deploy/)docs to install and configuration the application if this is your first time using

 ## Create the Akash Validator Deployment

-* Use the steps that follow - within Akashlytics Deploy - to create your Akash Validator deployment
+* Use the steps that follow - within Cloudmos Deploy - to create your Akash Validator deployment

 ### Create New Deployment